jhuarte/Guides-Cheatsheets-Tutorials/README.md

-# Guides, cheat sheets and Tutorials
+# Guides, cheat sheets and tutorials

 # Overview
 This repository contains useful information about tutorials, guides and cheat sheets used to develop and document.
 In general is very basic information, but enough to start.
 Read and practice.